Position

 • Pros:

-• Helping others improve their health and well-being.
+• Direct impact on patient health and well-being.

 • Cons:

-• Exposure to challenging and sometimes traumatic situations.
+• Exposure to illness and potentially traumatic situations.

 What is the job outlook for a Clinician?

 The job outlook for clinicians is promising, with an average of 89,200 positions opening each year.
 This trend is expected to grow by 11.9% from 2022 to 2032, according to the Bureau of Labor Statistics (BLS).
-This growth highlights the increasing demand for healthcare services and the essential role clinicians play in patient care.
+This growth highlights a strong demand for healthcare professionals, offering many opportunities for those in the field.

 Clinicians can expect a competitive salary, with an average national annual compensation of $61,790.
-This figure reflects the value placed on their expertise and the critical nature of their work.
-Additionally, the average national hourly compensation stands at $29.71, offering a clear picture of the financial rewards associated with this career path.
-These figures make the clinician role an attractive option for those seeking stability and growth in their careers.
+This figure reflects the value placed on their expertise in patient care and medical services.
+Additionally, the average hourly compensation stands at $29.71, providing a clear picture of the financial rewards associated with this career path.

 Continue to Salaries for Clinician